From Adewale Sanyaolu, Houston Texas

-With almost 8 billion cubic meters of gas flared annually, according to satellite data, Nigeria is the 7th largest gas flarer in the world.
+With almost 8 billion cubic meters of gas flared annually according to satellite data, Nigeria is the seventh-largest gas flarer in the world.
 At the same time approximately 75 million Nigerians lack access to electricity.

 In recent years, Nigeria has shown significant progress, reducing gas flaring by about 2 billion cubic meters from 2012 to 2015.

-Kachikwu, who was represented by his Senior Technical Adviser, Mr. Gbite Adeniji, said: “This massive amount of gas flared annually in Nigeria is a waste of energy that our country just cannot afford.
-Now is the time to step up our efforts and what is needed are innovative and bold approaches to flare reduction”.
+Kachikwu who was represented by his Senior Technical Adviser, Mr. Gbite Adeniji, said “This massive amount of gas flared annually in Nigeria is a waste of energy that our country just cannot afford.
+Now is the time to step up our efforts and what is needed are innovative, bold approaches to flare reduction,” said Adeniji.

-Meanwhile, Maseli explained that before now; there was no gas terms in place, stating that last month the Department developed policies on gas terms and utilization which was passed to operators for their input before it is sent to the National Assembly for accent.
+Meanwhile, Maseli explained that prior to now; there was no gas terms in place, stating that last month the Department developed policies on gas terms and utilization which was passed to operators for their input which would be subsequently sent to the National Assembly for its accent.

-She explained that part of the strategic theme of Nigeria’s Gas Master Plan was to deliver about 80 per cent generation of existing and ongoing power plants capacity, support 9 out of the 11GW current installed power generation fleet
+She explained that part of the strategic theme of Nigeria’s Gas Master Plan was to deliver about 80 percent generation of existing and ongoing power plants capacity supports 9 out of the 11GW current installed power generation fleet

 ‘‘The master plan will create regional hub for gas-based industries – fertilizer, petrochemical and methanol.
 Transform gas sector to value adding sector in a bid to consolidate Nigeria’s position and market share in high value export markets,’’ she said.